cloudshark/cshark/README.md

 # Cshark - CloudShark capture tool

 Capture traffic and upload it directly to the CloudShark service for analysis.
+Use the CloudShark service at https://openwrt.cloudshark.org or your own CloudShark appliance.

 ## Building